Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Control algorithms and models

 and $\alpha$ is the weighting parameter that defines the relative importance of each cost. \item The building dynamics are defined by \eqref{eq:dyn}, where $ f(\cdot)$ represents the Modelica model of the building. \item The building is disturbed by some uncontrollable inputs $d_k=[T\ru{amb}_k, I_k, \theta\ru{occ}_k]$, with $T\ru{amb}_k$ the ambient temperature, $I_k$ the solar irradiance, and $\theta\ru{occ}_k$ the building occupancy. \item The upper and lower comfort temperature bounds are respectively defined by $T\ru{max}_k$ and $T\ru{min}_k$, and they vary in time depending on the hour of the day and day of the week. \item $\overline{Q}\ru{heat}\rs{max}$, $\overline{Q}\ru{cool}\rs{max}$, $\eta\ru{cool}$, ${\eta}\ru{gas}$, $c\rs{gas}$, and $c\rs{ele}$ are constant parameters and are, respectively, the maximum heating power, the maximum cooling power, the cooling efficiency, the heating efficiency, the gas cost, and the electricity cost. \end{itemize}

 It is important to note that the role of the discomfort cost $J\rl{d}$ is to act as a soft constraint so that it penalizes the deviations of the temperature outside the comfort bounds, but remains $0$ if the temperature is inside the bounds.
 The controller can therefore choose to implement a control action that leads to a violation of the comfort bounds if this can lead to a lower total cost.
+Lastly, note that in \eqref{eq:costDet} the final cost is related only to the states.
+This is standard in the MPC framework (see e.g.\ \cite{May:14}, Eq.\ 2.3), since the inputs are applied from $k+1$ until $k+N$, thus the evolution of the system is considered from $k+2$ until $k+N+1$.
+Therefore, there is no input cost considered for time-step $k+N+1$, but there is a state cost that is the one we obtain by applying the inputs at $k+N$.